Mimicking the Oracle: An Initial Phase Decorrelation Approach for Class Incremental Learning: Conclusion

 In this work, we study Class Incremental Learning (CIL) from a previously underexplored viewpoint --- improving CIL by mimicking the oracle model representation at the initial phase.
 Through extensive experimental analysis, we show the tremendous potential of this viewpoint.
 We propose a novel CwD regularization term for improving the representation of the initial phase.
 Our CwD regularizer yields consistent and significant performance improvements over three previous SOTA methods across multiple benchmark datasets with different scales.

-We now discuss limitations and potential negative social impacts.
 Although we have developed our method through observations on the differences between the oracle model and the na\"ively-trained initial-phase model, the underlying reason why more uniformly scattered representations for each class benefit CIL is still yet to be explored.
-Some analysis on why CwD improves CIL are provided in appendix, but we leave more rigorous understandings as future works.
-A potential negative social impact is that the CIL protocol we studied in this work still requires saving exemplars for each class, which might pose data privacy concerns.
+Some analysis on why CwD improves CIL are provided in the Appendix, but we leave more rigorous understandings as future works.